agmoyano/node-jasper/README.md

  			dbname: , //Database Name
  			user: , //User Name
  			pass: , //User Password
+ 			jdbc: , //jdbc connection String.
+If this is defined, every thing else but user and pass becomes optional.
  			driver: //name or definition of the driver for this conn }
  	},